To apply, you'll submit some required materials via the Law School Admission Council (LSAC) and complete an online application by a specific deadline.

 Hint #3: If you haven’t completed a degree, please have your school send any updated academic results to LSAC once they become available (including after the deadline).
 LSAC issues report updates at no additional cost to you.

 Most foreign-trained applicants must take an approved English proficiency exam.
-Applicants are strongly advised to register for and take one of the approved tests at a test center.
-The Committee on Graduate Admissions prefers score results from exams taken at test centers, and there is availability for these exams in countries around the globe.
+Applicants should register for and take one of the approved tests at a test center.
+The Committee on Graduate Admissions accepts only score results from exams taken at test centers, and there is availability for these exams in countries around the globe.

 What tests are approved?